Jobove/saucenaoSearchImageBot-Java/README.md

 # saucenaoSearchImageBot-Java
-Still saucenaoSearchImageBot, but written by Java
+Still saucenaoSearchImageBot, but written by Java.